-The Charter Way Community is made up of 775 parcels totaling approximately 650 acres.
+The Charter Way Island-Community is made up of 775 parcels totaling approximately 650\654-acres.
 It is bisected by Highway 99 and the AT&SF railroad tracks.

 Water - Water is provided to this area by California Water Service as part of the Central Stockton Storage and Distribution system.
-As documented in the 2015 Urban Water Management Plan prepared for Cal Water, the facilities serving this area have sufficient capacity and access to high-quality water supplies to address current and projected demands.
+As documented in the Draft 2015 Urban Water Management Plans prepared for the City of Stockton and Cal Water, the facilities serving the DUCs this area have sufficient capacity and access to high-quality water supplies to address current and projected demands.
 There are no deficiencies in water services in this area.

 Sewer -Sewer facilities in the area east of Highway 99 are provided by the East Stockton Sanitary Sewer Project.
 The City of Stockton Wastewater Master Plan anticipates the provision of force main and gravity trunk improvements planned between State Route 4 and Charter Way to accommodate growth in the area.
-Since much of this area is not connected to a public sewer system, there are deficiencies in sewer services in this area.
+Since much of this area is not connected to a public sewer system, there are deficiencies in sewer services in this area Sewer system services are provided to portions of this area by the City of Stockton's Sewer Systems 4,6, and 7.
+According to the 2035 Stockton General Plan Infrastructure Evaluation, there are force main and gravity trunk installations planned between State Route 4 and Charter Way.
+The City of Stockton Regional Wastewater Control Facility (RWCF) has met and expects to continue to meet annual wastewater collection and treatment demands within the SOI in compliance with the Central Valley Regional Water Quality Control Board and NPDES permit.
+Some parcels currently rely on individual septic systems.

-Drainage - In the area east of Highway 99, storm drain services are provided by San Joaquin County through an underground storm main.
-The area west of Highway 99 relies on roadside ditches, so there are storm drain deficiencies in this area.
+Drainage - In the area east of Highway 99, Sstorm drain services are provided by San Joaquin County through an underground storm main.
+The area west of Highway 99 relies on roadside ditches, so There there are no storm drain deficiencies in this area.

-Fire - The Eastside Fire Protection District contracts with the City of Stockton Fire Department to provide fire protection with the operation of Station #12, located in Stockton.
+Fire - The Eastside Fire Protection District contracts with the City of Stockton Fire Department to provides fire protection with the operation of Station #12, located in Stockton.
 The area has access to fire hydrants.
 There are no fire service deficiencies in this area.